 In the first scene with William Shakespeare, we see him crumpling up balls of paper and throwing them around the room which land near props which represent or refer to other works by Shakespeare.
 The first lands next to a skull - a reference to Hamlet and the second lands in a chest - a reference to the Merchant of Venice.

-1998 was the only year that two actors were nominated for Academy Awards for playing the same character in two different films in the same year.
-Dame Judi Dench was nominated (and won) for Best Supporting Actress for playing Queen Elizabeth I in this movie and Cate Blanchett was nominated for Best Actress for portraying Elizabeth I in Elizabeth (1998).
-It is also worth noting that Joseph Fiennes portrayed the love interest in both of these films and that Geoffrey Rush was nominated for a BAFTA Award for his performance in each, winning for Elizabeth (1998).
+1998 was the only year that two actresses were nominated for Academy Awards for playing the same character in two different films in the same year.
+Dame Judi Dench was nominated (and won) for Best Actress in a Supporting Role, for playing Queen Elizabeth I in this movie, and Cate Blanchett was nominated for Best Actress for portraying Elizabeth I in Elizabeth (1998).
+It is also worth noting that Joseph Fiennes portrayed the love interest in both of these films, and that Geoffrey Rush was nominated for a BAFTA Award for his performance in each, winning for Elizabeth (1998).

 The unpleasant little urchin John Webster, who is shown playing with mice, grows up to be a big name of the next (Jacobean) generation of playwrights.
 His plays are known for their blood and gore, and his most famous title is "The Duchess of Malfi."

-William Shakespeare is shown playing Romeo in "Romeo & Juliet".
-Although no such claim appears in most biographies of Shakespeare, he is believed to have originated other famous roles in his own plays, such as The Ghost in "Hamlet," Old Adam in "As You Like It," and Lord Berowne in "Love's Labours Lost."
+William Shakespeare is shown playing Romeo in "Romeo and Juliet".
+Although no such claim appears in most biographies of Shakespeare, he is believed to have originated other famous roles in his own plays, such as The Ghost in "Hamlet", Old Adam in "As You Like It", and Lord Berowne in "Love's Labours Lost".